rgmatute/hiring-team-logistica/README.md

   	- add a form to edit the main attributes such as name, code, and category

 3) Product categorization
-	- all categories must be seed in the database
+	- all categories must be seeded in the database
 	- the maintenance (CRUD) for the categories are optional

 4) Product measurement
-	- this features SHOULD BE handle in one single form
+	- this features SHOULD BE handled in one single form
 	- validations are expected, the rules are at your discretion

 5) Stock inquiries
-	- this features SHOULD BE handle in one single form
+	- this features SHOULD BE handled in one single form
 	- validations are expected, the rules are at your discretion

 6) Product change history